phihungtf/trading-rule/pages/benchmarking.md

 </div>

 ---
-Sure, here is the revised version of the slides without the "Slide" and numbers, and with the new titles starting with "Simple Classification Network":

----

 ## Simple Classification Network - Overview

 ### Topics Covered

 - Simple Classification Network
 - Diagnostic Chart
 - Heatmap Analysis